DeeDeeG/noto-color-emoji-font/README.md

 [9]: https://www.microsoft.com/typography/otspec/svg.htm

 ## Linux Details
-The font can be installed for a user or system-wide.
+The font can be installed for individual users, or system-wide.
 Get the latest version from releases: https://github.com/DeeDeeG/noto-color-emoji-font/releases

 *Note: This requires `Bitstream Vera` is installed and will change your